Majority judgment: Participation failure

 Where $f$ is a monotonic function.
 Moreover, any method satisfying both participation and either stepwise-continuity or the Archimedean property (Note: Balinski and Laraki refer to this property as "respect for large electorates.") is a point-summing method.

 This result is closely related to and relies on the Von Neumann–Morgenstern utility theorem and Harsanyi's utilitarian theorem, two critical results in social choice theory and decision theory used to characterize the conditions for rational choice.

 Despite this result, Balinski and Laraki claim that participation failures would be rare in practice for majority judgment.

 Claimed resistance to tactical voting

 In arguing for majority judgment, Balinski and Laraki (the system's inventors) prove highest median rules are the most "strategy-resistant" system, in the sense that they minimize the share of the electorate with an incentive to be dishonest.
-However, some writers have disputed the significance of these results, as they do not apply in cases of imperfect information or collusion between voters.

 Median voter property

 In "left-right" environments, majority judgment tends to favor the most homogeneous camp, instead of picking the middle-of-the-road, Condorcet winner candidate.
 Majority judgment therefore fails the median voter criterion.